From abortion to blackface: Northam engulfed in controversy

 Despite calls for his resignation growing, Northam on Saturday vowed to stay in office.

 At the same news conference, Northam acknowledged putting on blackface decades ago to look like Michael Jackson for a dance contest.
-And at one point, he seemed as if he might do the moonwalk for reporters before his wife intervened to tell him no.
+And at one point, he seemed as if he might do the moonwalk for reporters before his wife intervened.

 CONSULTING WITH ADVISERS